Sagarmatha National Park

 Up to 4,000 m of the park, there are forested zones where birch, juniper, blue pines, firs, bamboo, and rhododendron grow.
-However, on the higher altitudes plant life is limited dwarf shrubs, grassland and cushion plants like mosses up to 6000 m.
+However, on the higher altitudes plant life is limited to dwarf shrubs, grassland, and cushion plants like mosses up to 6000 m.
 The altitude above 6000 m has no vegetation at all.
 The number of fauna available in Sagarmatha National Park, however, is less in comparison to other protected areas.
 This is because of the arctic weather conditions of this region.
-However, around 118 species of birds including Impeyan pheasant, crimson headed pheasant, etc. Similarly animals like Himalayan wolves, musk deer, Himalayan black bear, etc. The park is also home to rare Himalayan species like snow leopard and red panda.
+However, around 118 species of birds including Impeyan pheasant, crimson-headed pheasant, etc. Similarly animals like Himalayan wolves, musk deer, Himalayan black bear, etc. The park is also home to rare Himalayan species like snow leopard and red panda.

 Local Population at Buffer Zone

 Sagarmatha National Park is also popular with Sherpa people living in the area and their local culture.
-They are of Tibetan origin and their culture to has Tibetan influence.
+They are of Tibetan origin and their culture has Tibetan influence.
 There are 20 Settlements around 6000 Sherpas live in surrounding villages such as Namche Bazar, Kunde, Khumjung, Thyangboche, Pangboche, etc. The Sherpas of these 20 villages settle around the trekking trail temporarily during tourist season.
 Other than tourism they also depend on livestock farming and agriculture for livelihood.

 Things to do and Places to Visit

-Trekking on the world’s most famous trekking route, the Everest Base Camp is on the main activity in Sagarmatha Nationa Park.
+Trekking on the world’s most famous trekking route, the Everest Base Camp is the main activity in Sagarmatha Nationa Park.
 Along with Mt.Everest different renowned peaks such as Cho Oyu, Pumori, Thamserku, Ama Dablam, etc are visible on the EBC Trek.
 Similarly, mountaineering is also a major activity in this region.
 Every year hundreds of mountaineers visit the park to summit Mt.
 Everest and other peaks.
-Likewise, Helicopter tour to Everest Base Camp is also an attraction for the tourists and mountain lovers.
+Likewise, a Helicopter tour to Everest Base Camp is also an attraction for tourists and mountain lovers.

 Due to the Tibetan influence and Buddhist religion being practiced in the region, there are several monasteries worth visiting.
 The monasteries at Tengboche, Thame, Khumjung, and Pangboche are some of the famous monasteries in the area.
-These monasteries are also common gathering place during the festivals like Dumje, Mane Rumdu, Etc.
+These monasteries are also common gathering places during the festivals like Dumje, Mane Rumdu, Etc.